Walmart’s HRM: Compensation, Career Development

 3. Employee interests

 One of Walmart’s human resource management goals is to identify available career opportunities in the organization.
 This identification process includes using job analysis results, which indicate the requirements for jobs and career paths within Walmart’s organization.
-To ensure that employees match these opportunities, the company uses employee selection criteria, employee interests and KSAs to evaluate the level of person-job fit between employees and the available opportunities.
+To ensure that employees match these opportunities, the company uses employee selection criteria, employee interests, and KSAs to evaluate the level of person-job fit between employees and the available opportunities.
 In this way, Walmart’s human resource management ensures that employees are on the right career path in the company, while minimizing turnover among promoted workers.
-The identified employee-career matches are used as one of the bases for promoting employees to higher positions in Walmart’s corporate ladder.
+The identified employee-career matches are used as one of the bases for promoting employees to higher positions in Walmart’s corporate structure (company structure).

 1. Employee knowledge, skills, and abilities